 Prepare for Academic Advising

 All colleges and departments coordinate advising appointments a little differently.
-Some will send emails, letters, or post information on departmental bulletin boards.
 It is likely that your advisor will be a different person than who advised you before you started at Bradley.

 Advising Checklist – Before Your Advising Appointment

 - Identify when you are able to register by logging into Webster, selecting the “Register, Add and Drop” tab, and clicking on the upcoming semester.

 - Contact your academic advisor to schedule your appointment.